justin-kim-sap/easy_extensions_demo/helloworld/README.md

-# Greeter
+# Hello World

 ## Overview
-This demo is an _Hello World_ Easy extension.
+This demo is a simple example of extension.

 ## How to execute